 Concurrently with this Plan, Montgomery Planning initiated Phase 1 of the Mapping Segregation research project.
 This research aims to identify which neighborhoods in the Downcounty planning area were constructed with or later adopted racial restrictive covenants.
 These covenants were private contractual agreements that prohibited the sale, rent, lease, or occupation of property to particular groups of people.
 Staff sampled properties within each Downcounty subdivision plat near its time of recordation to find and analyze racial restrictive covenants produced by real estate developers, builders, and owners.
+The City of Takoma Park and Historic Takoma had a complementary project to identify properties with deed restrictions.
 This research identified several subdivisions within Takoma Park in which racial restrictive covenants were applied, including one within the plan boundary.